brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 The stock-recruit curve resulting from a value of steepness fixed at  is shown in Figure \ref{fig:bh-curve}.
 The estimated annual recruitment is shown in Figure \ref{fig:recruits}.

-### Reference Points

-Reference points were calculated using the estimated selectivity and catch distributions among fleets in the most recent year of the model (2020, Table \ref{tab:referenceES}).
-Sustainable total yields  were 2.86 mt when using an $SPR_{50\%}$ reference harvest rate.
-The spawning output equivalent to 40 percent of the unfished spawning output ($SB_{40\%}$) was 7.67 millions of eggs.

-The 2020 spawning output relative to unfished equilibrium spawning output is below the target of 40 percent but above the threshold of 25 percent of unfished spawning output in 2020 ((0 percent, Figure \ref{fig:depl}).
-The fishing intensity, $1-SPR$, was above the harvest rate limit ($SPR_{50\%}$) from 1987 - 2012, and has been above and below the harvest rate limit in recent years (Table \ref{tab:timeseries} and Figure \ref{fig:1-spr}).
-Table \ref{tab:referenceES} shows the full suite of estimated reference points for the base model and Figure \ref{fig:yield} shows the equilibrium curve based on a steepness value fixed at 0.72.

 <!--chapter:end:33results.Rmd-->